lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To change your settings on your notifications :menuselection:`Settings --> Notificiations`.

 To select all of your Settings for Quassel :menuselection:`Settings --> Configure Quassel`.

+To see all the nicknames of someone in a channel are located in a sidebar labeled :guilabel:`Nicks`.
+The lists of all channels you are in is labeled :guilabel:`All chats`.
+To switch between different channels left click on the channel name.

 Screenshot
 ----------